 It is understood that there may be occasions where someone other than the Credit Card Holder or Nominated Administrator is required to place an order on an IADT Credit Card (e.g., Administrators making travel reservations for a group etc.).
 A specific request for the card number and expiry date should be made from the Credit Card Holder for each occasion.
-If the Credit Card Holder is not available, the requestor should contact the Secretary/Financial Controller.
+If the Credit Card Holder is not available and the purchase is urgent or an emergency, the requestor should contact the Secretary/Financial Controller.